Opinion: Ageism Awareness Day

 Published October 9, 2024, The Virginian-Pilot

-As the Chief Executive Officer of Senior Services of Southeastern Virginia, I have a unique perspective on aging our community.
+As the Chief Executive Officer of Senior Services of Southeastern Virginia, I have a unique perspective on aging in our community.
 For over 50 years, Senior Services has provided essential services to Hampton Roads’ seniors, caregivers, and veterans.
 The good news is that we are living longer and stronger, and seniors are more important to our communities, economy, workforce, and families than ever.

 The bad news is that ageism continues to thrive in Hampton Roads.
 Ageism is a form of discrimination and prejudice against individuals based on their age.
 It involves stereotyping, negative attitudes, and unfair treatment of older adults simply because of their age.
 It can manifest in various ways in people and institutions, resulting in social exclusion, marginalization, and unequal access to resources and opportunities.